 Although this is a step in the right direction, especially in fairness for those generating energy and exporting it to the grid this is in no way a replacement for renewable incentives.

 Following the removal of the Feed In Tariff and Export Tariffs earlier in 2019 the number of installations dropped.
-Official statistics showed that only 3.6MW of solar was installed in April 2019 across the 2 bands, a huge drop compared to the 40MW of solar installed in March as people rushed to get a slice of the last FIT.
-This is also a drop in year on year statistics 6.4MW of solar was installed across the 2 bands in April 2019.
+Official statistics showed that in April 2019 only 3.6MW of solar was installed across the 2 bands.
+A huge drop compared to the 40MW of solar installed in March as people rushed to get a last slice of the FIT.
+This is also a drop in year on year statistics, April 2018 saw 6.4MW of solar installed across the 2 bands.

-The SEG is welcomed but not celebrated by the industry with some seeing it simply as ‘better than nothing’.
-The SEG announcement comes in the same week as Teresa May pledges that the UK will become carbon neutral by 2050, with a plan to make this legally binding.
-Such an announcement will have an impact on all of us, but with seeming little support for renewable energy coming from the government, is this really a realistic target?
+The industry welcomes but is not celebrating the scheme which is seen as ‘better than nothing’.
+The SEG announcement comes in the same week as Teresa May pledged that the UK will become carbon neutral by 2050.
+With a plan to make this legally binding., such an announcement will have an impact on all of us.
+With little support for renewable energy coming from the government, is this really a realistic target?

-Full details of the SEG can be found on the Government website here: The future for small-scale low carbon generators.
+Details of the SEG can be found on the Government website: The future for small-scale low carbon generators.